xebiarohan/spring-security/1_notes.md

 6. Security
     - We need security to protect important information like credit card details, customer personal information, etc
-    - Only authenticated user can able to see their own information
+    - Only authenticated user can access the data
     - Sometimes the application is secured to protect there internal flows like OPT generation flow, etc
     - With security we can avoid CSRF attacks, Session fixation attacks, XSS, CORS, etc.